BlueQuartzSoftware/simplnx/wrapping/python/docs/source/Developer_API.rst

    Description
    ~~~~~~~~~~~
+   The ``EnsembleInfoParameter`` is used to create the necessary phase information that will help when analyzing EBSD style of
+   data where crystallographic information about the phases is needed.
+This kind of data is typically read as part of EBSD
-   The ``EnsembleInfoParameter`` is used to represent a list of 3 value lists.
+   files but there are cases where this kind of data is being read from CSV files.
+It is represented a list of 3 value lists.
    Each list holds 3 values, Crystal Structure, Phase Type, Phase Name.

    Each row represents a specific phase.